SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Background and Related Work

 \subsection{Trajectory Optimization through Contact}

-Trajectory optimization has become a powerful tool for designing dynamic behaviors for robotic systems \cite{mellinger2011minimum, kuindersma2016optimization, katz2019mini}.
-Given an initial guess, trajectory optimization formulates a nonlinear program (NLP) to solve for an optimal control sequence under robot dynamics and environmental constraints \cite{kelly2017introduction}.
-Trajectory optimization has been a major component of important breakthroughs in legged robot capabilities in recent years.
+Trajectory optimization is a powerful tool for designing dynamic behaviors for robotic systems.
+Given an initial guess, trajectory optimization formulates a nonlinear program (NLP) to solve for an optimal control sequence under robot dynamics and environmental constraints.
+This technique has been a major component of important breakthroughs in legged autonomy in recent years \cite{kuindersma2016optimization,bledt_mit_2018,katz2019mini,boston_dynamics_more_2019}.

-One of the hardest problems in planning and control for legged robots is reasoning about contact forces and timing as feet frequently make and break contact with the environment, producing discontinuous impact events.
-A common approach for modeling rigid-body contact interactions is to formulate the dynamics as a linear complementarity problem (LCP) \cite{stewart_implicit_1996, howell_dojo_2022}.
-The LCP solves for the next system state under impacts and friction constraints.
-Intuitively, the normal force constraint enforces that contact forces are only active when the contact distance between two objects is zero.
-Likewise, the friction cone constraint governs the sticking and sliding modes of frictional contact.
-In trajectory optimization, the LCP dynamics can be enforced as constraints in a collocation method \cite{posa_direct_2014}.
+One of the hardest problems in planning and control for legged robots is reasoning about contact forces and timing as feet make and break contact with the environment, producing discontinuous impact events.
+A common approach for modeling rigid-body contact interactions is to formulate the dynamics as a linear complementarity problem (LCP) \cite{stewart_implicit_1996, howell_dojo_2022}, which solves for the next system state under impact and friction constraints.
+These LCP dynamics can be enforced as constraints in trajectory optimization methods \cite{posa_direct_2014, manchester2019contact}.

 If the contact schedule is predefined \cite{bledt_mit_2018}, the dynamics can be written as a hybrid system with known transition times.
-This method, commonly referred to as hybrid trajectory optimization \cite{pardo_hybrid_2017, kong_hybrid_2022}, can be solved quickly and is effective for periodic gaits on flat terrain.
-This approached has also enabled diverse locomotion behaviors on robot hardware through motion-template libraries that can then be combined and tracked online to form long-horizon locomotion behaviors over challenging terrains \cite{boston_dynamics_more_2019}.
+This method, commonly referred to as hybrid trajectory optimization \cite{ pardo_hybrid_2017, crocoddyl20icra }, can be solved quickly and is effective for periodic gaits on flat terrain.
+This approach has also enabled diverse locomotion behaviors on robot hardware through motion-template libraries that can then be combined and tracked online to form long-horizon locomotion behaviors over challenging terrains \cite{boston_dynamics_more_2019}.